Jamie956/Jamie956.github.io/frontend/angular.md

-Here are the primary reasons to use TypeScript
+Here are the primary reasons to use TypeScript:

 - Adds clarity to your code—Variables that have types are easier to understand, because other developers (or yourself in six months) don’t have to think very hard about what the variable should be.
 - Enables a smarter editor—When you use TypeScript with a supported editor, you’ll get automatic IntelliSense support for your code.
 As you write, the editor can suggest known variables or functions and tell you what type of value it expects.